Schlicker Seespitze

 soars prominently over the Seejöchl saddle.

 Ascents

-From Seejöchl (reached from the Adolf Pichler Hut or Schlick) a well-marked grade I climb runs through boulder terrain up to the Seespitzscharte col between the Seespitze and Riepenwand, along the north arête and over it briefly to the summit.
-Climbers should know the rockfalls they are exposed to for the entire route.
+From Seejöchl (reached from the Adolf Pichler Hut or Schlick) a marked grade I climb runs through boulder terrain up to the Seespitzscharte col between the Seespitze and Riepenwand, along the north arête and over it briefly to the summit.
+Climbers should be conscious of the rockfalls since they are exposed to them for the entire route.

 In addition, there are several Alpine climbing routes of up to grade VII+, of which some were opened by well-known Alpinists like Ludwig Purtscheller, Andreas Orgler, and Mathias Rebitsch.
 The crossing from the Schlicker Manndl is popular; this grade IV route runs from the Schlicker Schartl up to the top.